ir-engine/developer-docs/docs/developer/typescript/01_gettingStarted/02_hello/02_engine.md

 :::important
 This guide uses [`Project-based Learning`](https://en.wikipedia.org/wiki/Project-based_learning) as its core teaching philosophy.
-From now on, you will be actively modifying the source code of the `ee-tutorial-hello` in every step of the way.
+From now on, you will be actively modifying the source code of the `ir-tutorial-hello` in every step of the way.
 :::

 Lets start with a simple change.
 We will modify our Sphere `PrimitiveGeometryComponent` to load our geometry with a name, instead of the hardcoded number `1` that we used before.

 In order to do this, we need to:
-- Open the file `ee-tutorial-hello/src/Hello.ts` with a text editor.
+- Open the file `ir-tutorial-hello/src/Hello.ts` with a text editor.
 - Import the `GeometryTypeEnum` from the `scene/constants/` sub-module inside the `engine` module.
 - Replace the `1` with a call to the `SphereGeometry` name that is stored inside it `GeometryTypeEnum`.